|

 window on the war,” Nancy says.

-Nancy and some of the veterans who wrote to her 40 years
+Nancy and some of the veterans who wrote to her so long

 ago are sharing their experiences at a series of free